-To add a new custom workflow, go to Settings > Account > Configure feature types, statuses, and workflows.
+To add a new custom workflow, go to Settings > Account > Configure statuses and workflows.

 When you click the Add workflow dropdown, you can select which type of record workflow you wish to customize.

-Aha! offers a built-in example workflow for initiatives, goals, releases, features, and ideas.
-You can use the example workflow provided or add your own to guide users through your processes.
+Aha! for Product offers built-in example workflows for a variety of record types, including releases, features and ideas in products; schedules, activities and requests in workspaces; and goals and initiatives in both places.
+You can use the example workflow provided for your record type, or add your own to guide users through your processes.

-After you select from the dropdown, Aha! will create a copy of the example workflow for that record type.
+After you select from the dropdown, Aha! for Product will create a copy of the example workflow for that record type.
 Update the name of the workflow and add a description, if you desire.